tehruttiger/Stockpiler/README.md

 Stockpiler runs each stockpile "grab" as a separate thread, so you do not have to wait for one to complete before initiating the next

 Currently, pressing the F2 key will grab an image of the stockpile/BB/Relic Base contents you are hovering over and save it to the root folder.
-If you are willing to help contribue missing items, these are the images that are needed.
-Please message me on Discord if you're interested in helping get the remaining missing item imagers.
+If you are willing to help contribute missing items so that Stockpiler can properly tally them, these are the images that are needed.
+Please message me on Discord if you're interested in helping get the remaining missing item images added.
 My Discord is ruttiger#6198